 PTC administers the ABNM written Recertification examination twice a year at dates listed on the ABNM (http://abnm.info) web site.
 The Recertification examination can only be administered on these pre-established dates.
 The ABNM Recertification examination is conducted electronically via a computer interface and is now available at hundreds of testing centers across the United States thus providing testing centers in convenient locations for most exam candidates.
 The administration of the ABNM Recertification examination is the same as that for the ABNM Part I-Written examinations.
 Please see Section II for details as to how to locate a test center and for how the ABNM Recertification examination is conducted.

 The current fee for the ABNM – Written Recertification Examination in Neurophysiologic Monitoring is $850.

-Diplomates may apply for recertification within two years prior to the expiration of their certification period by having fulfilled the CME requirements and completing an application for recertification.
-Such application shall be provided by the Board upon request to any Diplomates in good standing at the time of the Recertification examination.
+ABNM Diplomates may apply for recertification within two years prior to the expiration of their certification period by having fulfilled the CME requirements and completing an application for recertification.
+Note that ABNM Diplomates must take and pass the recertification examination while being in good standing as an ABNM Diplomate at the time of the Recertification examination.
 Current ABNM Diplomates who apply to sit an ABNM recertification examination that is scheduled on a future date after their ABNM certification has expired will not be eligible to sit the Recertification examination.
 Any certification granted under this process will be for a period of ten additional years beyond the initial certification period.

-Persons losing their certification by allowing the application window to elapse without successful completion of the ABNM credentialing examination for Recertification, will be listed with the Certification Status of “Not Certified” and will be required to complete the original (i.e. to sit and pass Part I-Written and Part II-Oral examinations) ABNM examination process and all application/eligibility requirements at the time of the re-application will apply.
+Persons losing their certification by allowing the application window to elapse and/or without successful completion of the ABNM credentialing examination for Recertification, will be listed with the Certification Status of “Not Certified” and will be required to complete the original (i.e. to sit and pass Part I-Written and Part II-Oral examinations) ABNM examination process anew and all application/eligibility requirements at the time of the re-application will apply.